shahkashani/stills/README.md

 You'll need an `.env` file with the following in it:

 ```
+# You'll need these two if you're posting (or uploading stills)
 DROPBOX_ACCESS_TOKEN=Access token for the Dropbox account the stills live in
 DROPBOX_FOLDER=Name of the folder the stills live in, e.g. /stills
 # Optional